Skip to main content

 The consultation involved reviewing the symptoms, discussing the building fabric and considering possible moisture sources affecting the property.

-The expert reviewed the situation and explained how moisture behaves in traditional buildings, helping Sam pinpoint the likely causes of the damp in his situation and why some modern treatments might not have been appropriate.
+During the consultation Simon reviewed the situation and explained how moisture behaves in traditional buildings, helping Sam understand the likely causes of the damp and why some modern treatments might not have been appropriate.

-The expert explained that Victorian houses were built with moisture permeable materials that allow moisture to move through walls.
+Simon explained that Victorian houses were built with moisture open materials that allow moisture to gradually move through walls to dry out.
 He noted that modern treatments such as cement renders can trap moisture and sometimes worsen damp problems.

 Recommendations